What is Just-In-Time Inventory System_

 Difference Between Just-in-Time Inventory System and Traditional Inventory Management

-Just-in-time inventory system is an inventory management system in which products or materials are ordered and delivered just in time according to demand to produce or sell them.
-Businesses use this system to minimize the amount of inventory, reduce costs and increase efficiency.
+In just-in-time production, products or materials are produced and delivered according to demand, when the order arrives.
+The reason why businesses use this system is the desire to minimize the amount of stock, reduce costs and increase efficiency.

-What are the Just-in-Time Inventory System (JIT) Principles?
+What are the Principles of Just-in-Time Inventory System (JIT)?

 JIT is based on the following principles:

-JIT does not use the push system, but rather the pull system.
-In the pull system, production is triggered by demand rather than pushing products along the supply chain.
+• In a pull system, production is triggered by demand rather than pushing products through the supply chain.

 • Reduced Inventory Levels